Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Introduction

 \section{Introduction}

-Machine Learning (ML) has been increasingly popular in recent years, both in the diversity and importance of applications~\cite{chouldechova2018frontiers}.
-ML is used in a variety of critical decision-making applications including justice risk assessments~\cite{angwin2016machine,berk2018fairness} and job recommendations~\cite{zhao2018learning}.
+Machine Learning (ML) has been increasingly popular in recent years, both in the diversity and importance of applications~\citep{chouldechova2018frontiers}.
+ML is used in a variety of critical applications such as justice risk assessments~\citep{angwin2016machine,berk2018fairness}, job recommendations~\citep{zhao2018learning}, and autonomous driving~\citep{corrabs230802935}.

-While ML systems have the advantage to relieve humans from tedious tasks and are able to perform complex calculations at a higher speed~\cite{pessach2020algorithmic}, they are only as good as the data on which they are trained~\cite{barocas2016big}.
-ML algorithms, which are never designed to intentionally incorporate bias, run the risk of replicating or even amplifying bias present in real-world data~\cite{pedreshi2008discrimination,barocas2016big,van2022overcoming}.
+While ML systems have the advantage to relieve humans from tedious tasks and are able to perform complex calculations at a higher speed~\citep{pessach2020algorithmic}, they are only as good as the data on which they are trained~\citep{barocas2016big}.
+ML algorithms, which are never designed to intentionally incorporate bias, run the risk of replicating or even amplifying bias present in real-world data~\citep{pedreshi2008discrimination,barocas2016big,van2022overcoming}.
 This may cause unfair treatment in which some individuals or groups of people are \textit{privileged} (i.e., receive a favourable treatment) and others are \textit{unprivileged} (i.e., receive an unfavourable treatment).
-In this context, a fair treatment of individuals constitutes that decisions are made independent of sensitive attributes such as gender or race, such that individuals are treated based on merit~\cite{kamiran2012decision,kamiran2018exploiting,mehrabi2021survey}.
+In this context, a fair treatment of individuals constitutes that decisions are made independent of sensitive attributes such as gender or race, such that individuals are treated based on merit~\citep{kamiran2012decision,kamiran2018exploiting,mehrabi2021survey}.
 For example, one can aim for an equal probability of population groups to receive a positive treatment, or an equal treatment of individuals that only differ in sensitive attributes.

-Human bias has been transferred to various real-word systems relying on ML.
-There are many examples of this in the literature.
-For instance, bias has been found in advertisement and recruitment processes~\cite{zhao2018learning,jeffreydastin2018}, affecting university admissions~\cite{bickel1975sex} and human rights~\cite{mehrabi2021survey}.
-Not only is such a biased behaviour undesired, but it can fall under regulatory control and risk the violation of anti-discrimination laws~\cite{pedreshi2008discrimination,chen2019fairness,romei2011multidisciplinary}, as sensitive attributes such as age, disability, gender identity, race are protected by US law in the Fair Housing Act and Equal Credit Opportunity Act~\cite{kuhlman2020no}.
+Human bias has been transferred to various real-word systems relying on ML and there are many examples of this in the literature.
+For instance, bias has been found in advertisement and recruitment processes~\citep{zhao2018learning,jeffreydastin2018}, affecting university admissions~\citep{bickel1975sex} and human rights~\citep{mehrabi2021survey}.
+Not only is such a biased behaviour undesired, but it can fall under regulatory control and risk the violation of anti-discrimination laws~\citep{pedreshi2008discrimination,chen2019fairness,romei2011multidisciplinary}, as sensitive attributes such as age, disability, gender identity, race are protected by US law in the Fair Housing Act and Equal Credit Opportunity Act~\citep{kuhlman2020no}.